jhawkinsatgood/contributor/readme.md

 Contents
 --------
-The contributor code includes a complete GD application: AppKinetics Workflow.
+The contributor code includes a number of complete GD applications.

+### AppKinetics Workflow
-The application can be used to demonstrate the following tasks:
+The AppKinetics Workflow contributor application can be used to demonstrate the following tasks:

 -   Send an email with To, Cc and Bcc addresses; a subject line and body text;
     and a number of file attachments.
-You must have GFE installed to demonstrate this.
+You must have Good for Enterprise&trade;
+    installed to demonstrate this.
 (Sorry, the contributor application for PhoneGap only demonstrates a subset of email features, at time of writing.)
 -   Send a file to another application that provides the Transfer File service, for example Good Share.
 -   Receive a file from another application that consumes the Transfer File